master-nevi/UPnAtom/README.md

 UPnAtom
 =========

-An open source Universal Plug & Play library with a focus on local media streaming coordination; written in Swift but for both Objective-C and Swift apps.
+An open source Universal Plug & Play library with a focus on media streaming coordination (UPnP A/V Profile); written in Swift but for both Objective-C and Swift apps.
 Supports only iOS 8 and higher due to iOS 7's limitation of not supporting dynamic libraries via Clang module.

 ### Requirements:
 * iOS 8.0+